What is audience segmentation?

 - Equipping your PR team with enough information that it can anticipate and resolve any of your audience’s questions or concerns

 In today’s ultra-competitive market, businesses need to know exactly who their customers are and what they want.
-Let’s take a look at the four types of audience segmentation which can help you stand out to your target audience.
+Let’s take a look at the four types of audience segmentation that can help you stand out to your target audience.

 What are some types of audience segmentation?